hamzagill842/zapier-youtube-integration/README.md

     ```

 5. **Import Database Schema:**
-   - Import the `database.mysql` file into your MySQL database after creating it.
+   - Import the `database.sql` file into your MySQL database after creating it.

 ## PHP Version Compatibility: